Rovers to the Martian moon & rockets like SpaceX: This is what Germany is now planning with Japan – Image: Xpert.Digital

 Future projects and innovations

-International perspective and meaning
+International perspective and significance

-Astronaut Matthias Maurer as an ambassador
+Astronaut Matthias Maurer as ambassador

 Global challenges and common solutions